 Transfer the cupcakes to a wire rack and let them cool completely.

-Top with strawberry frosting and half a fresh strawberry.
+Top with strawberry buttercream, half a fresh strawberry and some jam.

 - If using fresh strawberries on top for decoration, I recommend only adding them when you’re ready to serve the cupcakes.
 They won’t last as long otherwise.